HunterShepston/The-Game-of-Life/README.md

 # Overview

 This program is meant to simulate the game of life, the zero player game invented by John Horton Conway.
-The game will be played on a 2d grid of boolean values, which will be updated according to the rules; which can be found in the asgn4 pdf for those unfamiliar.
+The game will be played on a 2d grid of boolean values, with true representing a live cell, and false representing a dead cell.
+The values will change after each generation according to the following rules:
+1. Any live cell with two or three live neighbors survives.
+2. Any dead cell with exactly three live neighbors becomes a live cell.
+3. All other cells die, either due to loneliness or overcrowding.

 ## Using the program